Collaborate across disciplines to solve real-world information problems and address grand information challenges of today and the future.

 You'll develop both social and technological skills and graduate with hands-on experience that blends behavioral, psychological, cultural, and philosophical perspectives.

 Machine learning works to help manage and interpret large amounts of data by automating the processes by which models of data are built.
 This emphasis will prepare graduates to be innovative scientific leaders across sectors, graduates who understand the complexities of machine-learning as a particular kind of data science.
-This program is offered on main campus and online for international students through our partners at Great Learning.
+This program is offered on main campus and through online and hybrid online-main campus studies through our partners at Great Learning.

 Human-Centered Computing courses explore topics like simulations, virtual reality, human-computer interaction, user experience, and personal data-collection.